taylornorris/odin-recipes/README.md

 This is the first project I'll be completing in The Odin Project curriculum.
 I will practice the basic HTML knowledge I've acquired so far to create a very basic recipe website.

+After completing this project I became more comfortable navigating the terminal, using git, and its relationship to github.
+Having already completed the HTML and CSS course on freeCodeCamp the coding part of this project was not difficult.